starlightrobotics/arcane-manual/hardware.md

 Performance by HuggingFace can be found in [🤗 LLM-Perf Leaderboard 🏋️](https://huggingface.co/spaces/optimum/llm-perf-leaderboard)

+## CPU/RAM vs GPU/VRAM

+In practice you do not need GPU for VRAM.
+If you have access to CPU with an equivalent VRAM, then you can get away with slower, but still functional system.

+**Example:** Falcon 180B will not fit into NVidia 4090, but it will fit into a system with 128 Gb of RAM.

 ## What can I run on Nvidia 4090 / 24 Gb VRAM?